EcoSource Native Seed & Restoration is committed to Ecological Restoration in the Sage-Steppe Ecosystems. Introducing our full time staff:

 Jennifer Taynton is a fifth generation family member to reside in eastern Oregon, specifically Harney and Grant Counties.
 Jennifer feels a deep connection to the land and wants to see our landscapes healthy and resilient once again.
 With hard work and determination, Jennifer will lead EcoSource's program.
 She is currently focusing of assisting in our Greenhouse, doing some grant writing and working with our partners on multiple restoration projects in eastern Oregon.
 Jennifer enjoys camping, fishing, kayaking and seeing hard work come to fruition.

-Board President: USDA Ecologist, Dr. Roger L. Sheley
+Board Vice President: USDA Ecologist, Dr. Roger L. Sheley

-Dr. Roger Sheley is a world renown author and ecologist, studying native vegetation and annual invasive species for over 35 years.
+Dr. Roger Sheley is a world-renowned author and ecologist, studying native vegetation and annual invasive species for over 40 years.
 Dr. Sheley is also a local farmer in Harney County and has an avid interest in seeing the restoration of ecological resources and economic vitality in this area he considers home.
-EcoSource is honored to have Dr. Sheley as the President of our Board of Directors.
+EcoSource is honored to have Dr. Sheley as the Vice President of our Board of Directors.

 Board Secretary: Local rancher, Rob Sharp

-Rob Sharp has worked with EcoSource Native Seed and Restoration since our beginning in 2000.
-He is well versed in range management, and works at the long term holding facility for the BLM
+Rob Sharp has worked with EcoSource Native Seed and Restoration since our beginning in 2020.
+He is well versed in range management, and works at the long term holding facility for the BLM.

 Board Member: Retired Rancher and Producer, Bobb Breck